cubiclesoft/csdb/docs/csdb_queries.md

 Not all databases support the LIMIT keyword.
 For those databases, LIMIT is emulated via row filtering.
 LIMIT is also ignored when used inside of subqueries.

-The EXPORT ROWS option returns rows in a format that is ready for use with the INSERT command.
-This is great for being able to create a general-purpose backup solution for any database product or quickly migrate data from one database to another.
+The EXPORT ROWS option returns rows in a format that are ready for use with the INSERT command.
+This options allows for being able to create a general-purpose backup solution for any database product or quickly migrate data from one database to another.

 INSERT Command
 --------------